squidfunk/mkdocs-material/docs/setup/setting-up-site-analytics.md

 ### Hiding the feedback widget

-When [Metadata] is enabled, the [feedback widget] can be hidden for a document with custom front matter.
+The [feedback widget] can be hidden for a document with the front matter `hide` property.
 Add the following lines at the top of a Markdown file:

 ``` sh
 ---